 His name is synonymous with being cheap.
-But do you really know all the ways Clark Howard stretches a buck in his everyday life?
+But do you really know all the things money expert Clark Howard does to stretch a buck in his everyday life?

 When everything is $1, how can you go wrong?
 Clark has been a fan of dollar stores for a long time.

 “My poor wife has not gotten a card from me that was more than a dollar in all the time I think we’ve been together,” Clark admits.